-SaaS products are often associated with multitenancy, or a multi-tenant architecture.
-And as the interest in, popularity of, and profitability of SaaS products increases, interest in multitenancy-related concepts is on the rise too.
+SaaS products are often associated with multitenancy or multi-tenant architecture.
+As the interest in the popularity and profitability of SaaS products increase, interest in multi-tenancy-related concepts is on the rise too.

 And what should non-tech product founders know about this topic?

-In this article, we shed light on complex tech concepts, explain the strengths and weaknesses of architecture models, and provide you with tips on how to choose the right tenancy model for your SaaS application.
+In this article, we shed light on complex tech concepts, explain the strengths and weaknesses of architecture models, and provide tips on choosing the right tenancy model for your SaaS application.

 Multitenancy explained in simple words